TrendingTechnology/saga/readme.md

 There are only two numeric types in Somra: **integers** `int` and 64-bit **floating points** `float`.
 Integers compile to JavaScript's `bigint` while floating points compile to regular JavaScript `number`s.

 A leading or trailing `+` or `-` is not considered part of the literal, however `.` is.
-All numeric literals are case-insensitive, though we recommend you to use uppercase for digits and lowercase for everything else: `0xFFp-10`.
-Underscores in numeric literals are tolerated, except after the decimal point.
+All numeric literals are case-insensitive, and underscores in numeric literals are tolerated, except immediately after the decimal point or modifiers (shown in the next table below).

-There are six prefixed numeric literals for the even bases below 16, _specifically_ not including 14.
+There are six prefixed numeric literals for the even bases up to 16 but not including 14:

 | Base | Prefix | Digits |
 | --- | --- | --- |